graphql/graphql-spec/spec/Section 6 -- Execution.md

-Rather than mixing stateless (queries and mutations) and stateful (subscriptions), we recommend keeping the GraphQL server stateless and delegating all state persistence these sub-systems.
+Rather than mixing stateless (queries and mutations) and stateful (subscriptions), we recommend keeping the GraphQL server stateless and delegating all state persistence to these sub-systems.

 ## Executing Selection Sets